IRMA honors entrepreneur Koppeis as 2022 Retailer of the Year

 The Illinois Retail Merchants Association (IRMA) recently honored Groceries of Southern Illinois as the 2022 Illinois Retailer of the Year during the group’s 65th Annual Meeting held Thursday at the Palmer House Hilton.

 Headquartered in Columbia, Illinois, Groceries of Southern Illinois serves as the anchor of a retail and business conglomerate led by entrepreneur Joe Koppeis, who owns and operates more than 30 businesses throughout southern Illinois.
-A Farmington, Missouri native, Koppeis is the son of Ce "Kopie" and Lucille Koppeis.
-He graduated from St. Joseph Elementary and Farmington High School, and worked for Dugals's Big Star in Farmington, mopping floors.
+A Farmington native, Koppeis is the son of C.E.
+"Kopie" and Lucille Koppeis.
+He graduated from St. Joseph Elementary and Farmington High School, and worked for Dugals Big Star in Farmington.
 Koppeis accepted the 2022 Retailer of the Year award with wife, Patty, by his side.

 Beginning in 1988 with the construction of The Market Place, a nearly 45,000 square foot supermarket in Columbia that was later sold to Schnucks Markets, Koppeis’ retail endeavors now include grocery stores, shopping centers, office buildings, hardware stores, pizza franchises, pharmacies, hotels and a 5 million square foot underground commercial development.
 Several new projects are in the works, including a 150-megawatt wind farm, a 21-acre professional center and a 12,000 square foot restaurant.